-Systemd is is an init system used by several common Linux Distributions which has gained popularity since 2015.
+Systemd is an init system used by several common Linux Distributions which has gained popularity since 2015.
 A Linux init system is the first process or daemon started on a system after the initial boot process, and manages services, daemons, and other system processes.
-Systemd is comprised of unit files that contain the initialization instructions for the daemons which it controls.
+Systemd is composed of unit files that contain the initialization instructions for the daemons which it controls.
 While many portions of a system can be managed with systemd, this article will focus on managing services.

 How to Manage a Linux Server with systemd

 To control services with systemd, the systemctl command is used.
 Let’s go over how to start, stop, restart, enable and disable, and check the status of a service.
 We’ll use the Apache Service, known as httpd on RedHat Based Linux distributions as an example.

 This will only start a service one time, if you want the service to be started on boot, see the “Enable on Boot” command below.